thirumurthis/Learnings/K8s/K8s_recap_1.md

                values:
                  - labelvalue
   ```

+PodAffinity and PodAntiAffinity - check documnetattion.
+  - Example, in case if we want only 1 pods on each worker node we can use PodAffintiy or PodAntiAffinity.
+  - This uses topologyKey which can be hostname for distributing the pods in each nodes based on hostname

 -----------
 ### Job
   - In order to run a batch process we can use JOBs.
 The same can be achived to some extent with pods, when the restartPolicy is set to Never or OnFailure.